amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 MegaAGS for Minimig-AGA_MiSTer
 ==============================

+NB!
+The 2020.07.01 release includes a new custom kickstart ROM and makes use of the new shared folder functionality for game saves.
+If upgrading from an earlier release it is recommended to remove all old files before upgrading.
+Also, make sure you run the latest MiSTer main and Minimig core.

 Setup:
 ------
-- Copy MegaAGS.hdf, MegaAGS-Saves.hdf and MegaAGS-Kickstart.rom from the
+- Copy MegaAGS.hdf, MegaAGS-Kickstart.rom and the "shared" directory from
-  Amiga directory to /games/Amiga the corresponding directory on MiSTer.
+  the Amiga directory to /games/Amiga on the MiSTer SD card.

-- When updating to a new version of the main HDF image, keep your old MegaAGS-Saves.hdf so any saved games are carried over.

-- Copy minimig_vadjust.dat from the config directory to the corresponding directory on MiSTer.
-It contains viewport cropping settings to make nice 5x (NTSC) and 4x (PAL) scaling ratios for 1080p output resolution possible.
+- Copy minimig.cfg and minimig_vadjust.dat from the config directory to the corresponding directory on MiSTer.
+The vadjust file contains viewport crop settings to enable perfect 5x (NTSC) and 4x (PAL) scaling ratios at 1080p.

-- Add the following core overrides to MiSTer.ini (these settings are further explained in the "Video Modes" paragraph):

-  [minimig]
-  video_mode_ntsc=8
-  video_mode_pal=9
-  vscale_mode=2
-  vsync_adjust=2

-- Either copy minimig.cfg from the config directory to the corresponding directory on MiSTer, or load the Minimig core and set up a profile with the following settings:
+  If you prefer to configure the main settings manually, these are recommended settings used in the bundled minimig.cfg:

   df0: no disk
   df1: no disk